1.1 Overview

 -

-continues to selectively review documents filed by registrants under the Securities
+selectively review documents filed by registrants under the Securities Act of 1933

-some level of review of each registrant at least once every three years (referred to
+review of each registrant at least once every three years (referred to as a “filing

-as a “filing review”).
-However, many registrants are reviewed more frequently, and
+review”).
+However, many registrants are reviewed more frequently, and they may or

 The comment letter trends and statistics discussed in this